 I went to high school with Jesse.
 He was a year ahead of me.
-I always kind of looked up to him, though I was a little taller than he was.
-For the first few years we would say hi in the hall, and that was about as far as it went.
+I always kind of looked up to him, even if I was a little taller than he was.
+For the first few years we would say hi in the hall and that was about as far as it went.

 I thought some sort of Lennon/McCartney-like thing would transpire and we would have all kinds of musical adventures.
 That didn’t really happen.
 I became the guy who recorded Jesse’s songs, contributed piano and harmonies, and sometimes co-wrote the songs or provided music for him to write lyrics to.
-To be sure, there was some collaborating going on, but it was all a lot different from what I was expecting.
-It was less about a true exchange of creative energy and ideas, and more about him seeing an opportunity to get some free recording time and a complimentary session musician (pretty unusual options to have when you’re sixteen years old, I guess).
+There was some collaborating going on, sure, but it wasn’t the democratic exchange of ideas and creative energy I was hoping for.

 Jesse’s songwriting was much more entrenched in the pop world than mine.
 Sometimes he got frustrated that I wasn’t hanging out there with him.
-When he listened to my music, he heard potentially radio-friendly songs I was slaughtering with weirdness.
+When he listened to my music he heard potentially radio-friendly songs I was slaughtering with weirdness.
 Jesse thought a song needed to be something that would appeal to the masses in order for it to have worth.
-I thought a song should be allowed to be whatever it wanted to be, without any consideration given to what anyone else might make of it.
+I thought a song should be allowed to be whatever it wanted to be, with no consideration given to what anyone else might make of it.

 We were coming from very different places.
 I made music for myself, didn’t think anyone else would ever be into it, didn’t really care, and had no big ideas about where it was going to take me.
 Jesse was much more ambitious.
 He wanted to get his music out there and ride that comet.
 He wanted to take over the world.
 He seemed to think it was only a matter of time, and he was prepared to use and walk over whoever he could to make it to the top.
 He had no qualms about telling you all of that, either.